 Your permit, obviously, but also some valid ID that can confirm your name.
 A drivers license or passport should do fine.
 You’ll also need the all the usual trekking equipment to keep your body in tip-top order.
 For basics, we recommend:

-- Two pairs of good trekking shoes (preferably worn in for a few months)
+- A pair of good trekking shoes (preferably worn in for a few months)

-- Trekking pants (the daggy ones that magically turn into shorts)
+- Trekking pants (the really cool ones that magically turn into shorts work well)